 Have no idea what to do in Vilnius, Lithuania?
 Yeah, welcome to my world.

-I could barely pronounce this city correctly, let alone find it on a map (in fairness, Lithuania literally just joined the EU in 2004), or tell you anything about the wealth of top attractions that are nestled deep within this dreamy metropolis.
+I could barely pronounce this city correctly, let alone find it on a map (in fairness, Lithuania literally just joined the EU in 2004 and is now one of the cheapest places to live in Europe), or tell you anything about the wealth of top attractions that are nestled deep within this dreamy metropolis.

 Being an intrepid traveler, such as yourself (albeit ridiculously accident prone and a total magnet for any and all travel mishaps), I never shirk away from a city that I know next to nothing about.